working-group-two/engineering-blog/pages/blog/_posts/2020-10-01-what-is-short-messages.md

 variable width of one or two 16-bits code points, and does allow the extended characters.
 For extended characters to work (for instance "praying/folded hands" &#x1F64F;), phones might try to fake *UTF-16* by using two *USC-2* characters.
+New phones can handle this fine, but older phones might receive two question marks as they cannot decode it properly.

-Most phones will however see *USC-2* text and think it is *UTF-16* and thus decode it wrongly.
 If *GSM7* have a modified charset (i.e. not the default *BMP*) then there will be a header in front that specifies that.
 That header will take up 7 bytes after packing (in other words 8 characters), making the maximum length of the *SMS* 152 characters.

 <div class="left-right-row">
     <img class="image" src="/img/blog/sms/67_chars.png" alt="Characters left: 45/67 (3)" />